mitric-lab/programming_theochem/src/06-configuration_interaction.md

 One very simple way to reduce the number of determinants is to only consider excitations up to a certain level.
 This is often referred to as truncated CI.
-In this section, we will at first implement Configuration Interaction Singles (CIS) and use second quantization techniques to derive the CIS equations, as well as the Full CI equations.
+In this section, we will at first implement Configuration Interaction Singles (CIS) and use second quantisation techniques to derive the CIS equations, as well as the Full CI equations.